webdriverio-boneyard/wdio-jasmine-framework/README.md

 ### expectationResultHandler
 The Jasmine framework allows it to intercept each assertion in order to log the state of the application or website depending on the result.
-For example it is pretty handy to take a screenshot everytime an assertion fails.
+For example it is pretty handy to take a screenshot every time an assertion fails.

 Type: `Function`<br>